openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - The third party has a legitimate need for that information to provide the necessary service
 - We send only the minimum necessary information to meet the goals of the feature
-- The third party has an automated, usable way to request that they forget individual learner data (or has a retention policy that results in routine purging of such data)
+- The third party has an automated, usable way to request that they forget individual learner data (or has a retention policy that results in the routine purging of such data within an acceptable period of time)
-- The retirement process is updated to include the third party's forget API before the feature is launched
+- The retirement process is updated to include the third party's retirement API before the feature is launched

 Github Pull Request Templates
 -----------------------------